fantajeon/glam/README.md

 Modifications
 ====
-I need to make sure to terminate actor objects because of deleteing actor object
+I need to make sure to terminate actor objects because of deleteing actor object.
+Furthermore, I want to call function(not interface of struct).

 GLAM
 ====